impactMarket/mobile-app/README.md

 ## Usage

-Install [expo](https://expo.io/) on your smarthpone, start the app with `yarn start` and acanr the QR.
+Install [expo](https://expo.io/) on your smartphone, start the app with `yarn start` and scan the QR.

 ## License
 [Apache-2.0](LICENSE)